Skip to Main Content

 5. To display the work in public

-6. In the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission (such as over the radio)
+6. In the case of sound recordings, to perform the copyrighted work publicly by means of a digital audio transmission

-Those who want to use a copyrighted work in one of the ways listed above will need the permission of the author, unless their use falls under one of the exceptions to copyright law.
-Otherwise they are infringing upon the rights of the author and may be subject to legal actionAuthors can also choose to transfer some or all of their rights to others, temporarily or permanently, through the use of a license
+Anyone who wants to use a copyrighted work in one of the ways listed above will need the copyright owner's permission, unless their use falls under one of the exceptions found in copyright law.

 What Can Be Copyrighted?